 In a brave move, Sky Racing Team VR46 rider Romano Fenati went from third to first at the start of the third lap having overtaken Antonelli and Brad Binder.
 But on the next lap Binder regained his lead and Navarro was also able to get past Fenati who fought back immediately.
-News then came through that Philipp Oettl (Schedl Racing GP) crashed out at urn fourteen of the fourth lap.
+News then came through that Philipp Oettl (Schedl Racing GP) crashed out at turn 14 of the fourth lap.

 A battle between Fenati and Navarro allowed Brad Binder to pull away slightly.
 Jakub Kornfeil (Drive M7 SIC Racing) who had been fast in practice had made his way up to third.
-Fenati was not happy in second and with eighteen laps remaining he forced his way past Brad Binder, as Fenati seemed more comfortable on the brakes.
+Fenati was not happy in second and with 18 laps remaining he forced his way past Brad Binder, as Fenati seemed more comfortable on the brakes.
 Fabio Quartararo (Leopard Racing) and Aron Canet (Estrella Galicia 0,0) came into contact at one point allowing Kornfeil to get past them, however he missed his breaking point and had to run off track.
 He had to go down the slip road and when he returned to the track was in eleventh with his work cut out.

 Riders completed their penalties whilst the battle continued up front

-With twelve laps remaining the front four riders began to break away, Fenati now led the Brad Binder, rookie Canet and Navarro.
+With 12 laps remaining the front four riders began to break away, Fenati now led Brad Binder, rookie Canet and Navarro.
 Quartararo led the second group battling for fifth position including Antonelli, Migno and Nicolo Bulega (Sky Racing Team VR46) who must have been hurting after a huge highside in qualifying.